 What Is The Minimum Hot Holding Temperature

-Nov 15, 2025 · 11 min read
+11 min read

 Understanding Hot Holding

 Hot holding is the process of keeping food hot after it has been cooked and before it is served.
 This practice is intended to keep food at a temperature that inhibits the growth of harmful bacteria.
-Bacteria multiply rapidly in the "danger zone," which is between 41°F (5°C) and 135°F (57°C).
+That said, bacteria multiply rapidly in the "danger zone," which is between 41°F (5°C) and 135°F (57°C).
 Hot holding aims to keep food above this range, specifically at a temperature that is considered safe for consumption.

 The Danger Zone